premiumsales/bash_scripting/README.md

 This type of for loop is characterized by counting.
 The range is specified by a beginning (#1) and ending number (#5).
 The for loop executes a sequence of commands for each member in a list of items.

+Following shell script will go though all files stored in /etc directory.
+The for loop will be abandon when /etc/resolv.conf file found.